 These beautiful and iconic little birds are still considered a rare gem, and we love to see them flying.
 For the best chance of spotting them yourself, we recommend visiting the watermeadows.

-To ‘wet’ your appetite…a brief history on water meadows
+A brief history of the water meadows

 Water meadows were once a vital part of the farming landscape.
 In the seventeenth century, farmers would base all their year-round activity on the rise and fall of the river.